stats-tgeorge/docs/whedon.md

 ### Finding reviewers

 Sometimes submitting authors suggest people the think might be appropriate to review their submission.
-If you want the link to the current list of reviewers, type the following in the review thread:
+If you want the link to the current list of JOSS reviewers, type the following in the review thread:

 ```text
 @whedon list reviewers